matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 [`PUT
 /_matrix/federation/v2/send_join/{roomId}/{eventId}/send_join`](https://spec.matrix.org/v1.2/server-server-api/#put_matrixfederationv2send_joinroomideventid)
 is extended to support "partial state" in its responses.
-This involves the following changes:
+This involves the following changes.

+### New query parametter

-First, we add a query-parameter, `partial_state`.
-This can take the values `true` or `false`; other values should be rejected with an HTTP 400 error.
+`partial_state` is added as a new query parameter This can take the values `true` or `false`; other values should be rejected with an HTTP 400 error.

 Calling servers use this parameter to indicate support for partial state in